1. Boundary Protection

 If boundary protection is weak, various threat vectors (pathways) may have access to interface with devices that directly support the control process.
 Any number of these types of vulnerabilities can cripple your system.

-Not only does inadequate boundary protection make it more difficult to detect unauthorized activity, the range of threats increases significantly when there is no logical separation of the ICS network from the enterprise or other trusted systems (i.e. the Internet).
+Not only does inadequate boundary protection make it more difficult to detect unauthorized activity, but the range of threats also increases significantly when there is no logical separation of the ICS network from the enterprise or other trusted systems (i.e. the Internet).

 How to fix the problem: